xshkut/roletalk-js/readme.md

 ## <a name='Usecase'></a> Use case

 Choose roletalk if you need to build brokerless architecture.
-Such approach brings some advantages: minimal RTT (round-trip time), less network transferring, no SPOF (single point of failure).
-In some scenarios broker can be a bottleneck also.
+Such an approach brings some advantages: minimal RTT (round-trip time), less network transferring, no SPOF (single point of failure).
+In some scenarios, broker can be a bottleneck also.

 Roletalk lets you implement flexible communication patterns:

-- Publish-Subscribe,
+* Publish-Subscribe,
-- Remote Procedure Call (RPC),
+* Remote Procedure Call (RPC),
-- Event (single message with optional payload),
+* Event (single message with optional payload),
-- Pipeline (sequental distributed data processing),
+* Pipeline (sequential distributed data processing),
-- Bus (many-to-many communication),
+* Bus (many-to-many communication),
-- Survey (request-reply to multiple peers).
+* Survey (request-reply to multiple peers).

 ## <a name='Features'></a> Features

 • Client as service.
-No matter who establishes connection.
+No matter who establishes a connection.
 Both listener and dialer of a socket are services.
-It allows you to deploy services not exposing them to the Internet or behind private network etc.
+It allows you to deploy services not exposing them to the Internet or behind private networks etc.
-Of course such instances should connect to listeners they have network access to.
+Of course, such instances should connect to listeners they have network access to.

 • Automatic service-recognition.
-Just connect peers together and each of them will know each about other's roles (services), IDs, names and meta info.
+Just connect peers and each of them will know each about other's roles (services), IDs, names and meta info.
-If peer's role gets disabled or enabled each connected peer immediately gets informed and rebuilds its internal state.
+If a peer's role gets disabled or enabled each connected peer immediately gets informed and rebuilds its internal state.

-• Redunant connections support.
+• Redundant connections support.
 There could be multiple connections between two peers.
 All communication is load-balanced between them.
-With auto-reconnection this can be useful to keep connected two peers which are in case of one peer's IP address is changed.
+With auto-reconnection, this can be useful to keep connected two peers which are in case when one peer's IP address is changed.

 • Binary streams.
 Transfer large or unknown amounts of data via streams.

 • Round-robin client-side load balancing between units implementing a role (service);

 • No internal heavy message conversions (json/xml serialization/parsing).
 Just binary to utf-8/int and vice-versa.

 • Optional TLS on transport layer.

-• Scalable and simple in-built authentication: each peer can have zero or multiple ID:KEY combinations.
+• Scalable and simple in-built authentication: each peer can have zero or multiple ID: KEY combinations.

 ## <a name='Concept'></a> Concept